AnneCh/Portfolio_build/LOGS/logsJune22.md

 I still can't display Programmer and Project Management pages but I think I understand where the problem is coming from.
 Got it, I do not need any BrowserRouter in the components.

+Integration of navbar + use of nested routes

 20.06.22

 at running `npm start`, eveyrthing compiled properly yet my page is blank.